andreaa1512/blind-date/README.md

 # Description
 ---
-### For this project, he had to creat our own adventure with a partner by using what we know about Git and Github.
+### For this project, we had to creat our own adventure with a partner by using what we know about Git and Github.
 We had to brainstorm ideas, choose the main idea you want to create, and work on it.

 ### [Start here](start.md)